GoogleFeud/ts-runtime-checks/.github/CONTRIBUTING.md

 Want to go straight into writing code?
 To get some inspiration you can look through the issues with the `bug` tag and find one you think you can tackle.
 If you are implementing a feature, please make sure an issue already exists for it before directly making a PR.
 If it doesn't, feel free to create one!

+All future changes are made in the `dev` branch, so make sure to work in that branch!

 #### Setup

 - Fork this repository